-- The manufacturing company (the Applicant, which has an exclusive agreement with their Japanese supplier of the enzyme) which intends to produce and market GOS in Australia and Asia, using β-galactosidase as a processing aid - manufacturers of the consumer products containing GOS - consumers of food products containing GOS - Australian, State, Territory and New Zealand Government enforcement agencies that enforce food regulations.
+- The manufacturing company (the Applicant, which has an exclusive agreement with their Japanese supplier of the enzyme) which intends to produce and market GOS in Australia and Asia, using β -galactosidase from B. circulans ATCC 31382 as a processing aid - Manufacturers of products containing GOS - Consumers of food products containing GOS - Australian, State, Territory and New Zealand Government enforcement agencies that enforce food standards.